What is ReDI?

 - Provide an opportunity to acquire and exercise key leadership and management skills.

-The 2013-2014 academic year program will include interactive workshops that include interactive presentations by knowledge experts, an invited guest who shares pertinent experiences to highlight the particular skill of discussion, and activities prior to each workshop that enable participants to engage with each topic.
-Fourteen faculty from across Northeastern will participate in the Fall 2012 program.
-We plan to offer the program each Fall to similar sized groups of faculty.
+The 2013-2014 academic year program will include interactive workshops that include presentations by knowledge experts, an invited guest who shares pertinent experiences to highlight the particular skill of discussion, and activities prior to each workshop that enable participants to engage with each topic.
+Twelve faculty from across Northeastern are currently participating in the 2013-2014 academic year program.
+We plan to offer the program beginning each fall to similar sized groups of faculty.